yangkky/yangkky.github.io/about.md

 **"Machine Learning to Predict Eukaryotic Expression and Plasma Membrane Localization of an Integral Membrane Protein."** Proteins Gordon Research Seminar.
 18 June 2017.

 # Teaching
-Recipient of 2017 Chemistry and Chemical Engineering Teaching Assistantship Award for exceptional teaching assistants.
+I received the 2017 Chemistry and Chemical Engineering Teaching Assistantship Award for exceptional teaching assistants.

 I've TA'd or will TA the following courses at Caltech:
 * Chemical Engineering Kinetics (Winter 2016)
 * Introduction to Bioengineering (Fall 2017)
 * Introduction to Bioengineering (Fall 2018)